Kubeasy LogoKubeasy

 4. Test thoroughly

-See Testing Challenges for comprehensive testing strategies.
+See Testing Challenges for the full testing workflow.

-• Problem is reproducible
+• Broken state is reproducible

 • Estimated time is accurate

-5. Commit your changes
+5. Commit and push

-git commit -m "feat: add memory-pressure challenge"
+git commit -m "feat: add <challenge-slug> challenge"

 git push origin challenge/<challenge-slug>

-Open a pull request on GitHub.
+6. Open a pull request

 ## Challenge: <Challenge Title>